Paulsky/tax-switch/README.txt

 == Changelog ==
 = 1.5.0 =
 * Gutenberg block/shortcode for showing text about the currently selected tax setting.
 [See this topic](https://wordpress.org/support/topic/shortcode-for-wdevs-tax-switch-label-text/)
+* Compatibility for Flatsome theme
+* Compatibility for FacetWP
 * Tested WooCommerce 9.8.2
-* Possible breaking change: refactored the code base for registering multiple blocks
+* Possible breaking change: refactored the (block) code structure to support multiple blocks

 = 1.4.3 =
 * Tested WordPress 6.8.0